 The properties discussed in this section are proposed for retention to fulfill existing enforceable obligations pursuant to Health and Safety Code Section 34191.5(c)(2).
-All of these properties are currently owned by the City of Oakland, and will be retained by the City to fulfill enforceable obligations.
+Both of these properties will be retained by ORSA to fulfill enforceable obligations.
 All of the enforceable obligations are in the form of recorded encumbrances that are covenants running with the land significantly restricting the possible uses and disposition of the properties.
 The enforceable obligations that encumber each of these properties are listed below, and are further discussed in the inventory:

-- Forest City -- Uptown Residential. - Amended and Restated Lease Disposition and Development Agreement with Forest City entity - o Ground Lease to Forest City entity - o Option to Purchase by Forest City entity - Sears -- Thomas L Berkley Way (20th St) and Telegraph Avenue site. - o Lease Disposition and Development Agreement with Sears - Option to Purchase by Sears - Rotunda Garage -- 16th Street Remainder Site. - o Disposition and Development Agreement with Rotunda Partners LP - o Ground Lease to Rotunda Partners LP - o Option to Purchase by Rotunda Partners LP - o Access Easements to Rotunda Partners LP - Fox Theater. - o Disposition and Development Agreement with Fox Theater Landlord, LLC - o Ground Lease with Fox Theater Landlord, LLC - UCOP Garage. - o Purchase and Sale Agreement with SKS Broadway
+- Sears -- Thomas L Berkley Way (20th St) and Telegraph Avenue site. - o Lease Disposition and Development Agreement with Sears - Option to Purchase by Sears - Fox Theater. - o Disposition and Development Agreement with Fox Theater Landlord, LLC - o Ground Lease with Fox Theater Landlord, LLC

+Once the enforceable obligations are satisfied, the properties will be transferred to the City and retained by the City as future development properties, as further set forth below.
 Note that the properties comprising the former Oakland Army Base are the subject of a separate long-range property management plan.

-All of these properties were acquired and/or improved using tax allocation bond proceeds.
+Both of these properties were acquired and/or improved using tax allocation bond proceeds.
 Under applicable law and bond covenants, the revenue produced by bond-funded facilities, as well as proceeds from any sale of these properties, will continue to be restricted to uses consistent with the bond covenants in the indenture, such as retiring the bonds or investing in other capital projects meeting a redevelopment purpose within the applicable redevelopment project area.
 For properties funded with tax-exempt bond proceeds, IRS regulations would also require the revenues and proceeds to be used for another governmental purpose within two years.
-As such, restricted proceeds by law, such as net revenue from the facility or the proceeds from a sale, would not be available for redistribution to taxing entities.
+As such, restricted proceeds by law, such as net revenue from the facility or the proceeds from a sale would not be available for redistribution to taxing entities.

 B.1.
-Forest City - Uptown Residential
+Sears Parcels